To get the most affordable Cost of Colocation in Data Center, request a colocation quote.

 Collocating vs. Renting a Server

 Both leasing and collocating a server have advantages.
-Here is a few examples of the Cost of Colocation in a Data Center:
+Here is a few example of Cost of Colocation in Data Center:

 - No need to replace any hardware